skttl/konstrukt-documentation/areas/overview.md

 There are a number of areas of the Umbraco UI that Konstrukt can be injected into, so before you get to managing your actual content you need to choose which area makes most sense to present that data in and then review how to go about configuring that particular type of area.

+Choose an area type in the list below to find out more.

 ## Choose your area type

 {% content-ref url="sections.md" %}